Death of Savita Halappanavar: Aftermath

 Partly in response to the protest movement after the death of Savita Halappanavar, the Irish government introduced the Protection of Life During Pregnancy Act 2013.
 Having passed both Houses of the Oireachtas in July 2013, it was signed into law on 30 July by Michael D. Higgins, the President of Ireland.

 On 20 September 2013, Praveen Halappanavar's solicitor served legal proceedings against Galway University Hospital and separately against Doctor Katherine Astbury.
 The proceedings claim that Halappanavar's constitutional right to life had been breached and allege 30 issues of medical negligence.

 By May 2014, Praveen Halappanavar had emigrated from Ireland to the United States.
 On 10 March 2016, Praveen Halappanavar settled the case with the HSE, after the HSE agreed to a confidential, six-figure cash settlement.

-The issue of abortion law in Ireland continued to be an issue for political debate.
+Abortion law continued to be an issue of heated political debate.
 In 2016-17 the Irish government convened a Citizens' Assembly to advise about the Eighth Amendment.

+A speech by John Waters at the 2017 Renua conference resulted in Kitty Holland suing him for libel, and in 2024 being awarded €35,000 damages plus costs.
+Waters had said that to claim the refusal of an abortion had caused Halappanavar's death was "a lie that resulted in the journalist who started the lie getting multiple awards from her colleagues".
+Waters argued in court that 'he was not saying Ms Holland lied but that she was the "initiator of a process" that "at some indeterminate point along its trajectory became a lie"', and that she had been "badly served" by her editors.
+The judge ruled Waters' words were "a serious attack on [Holland's] professional integrity".

-On 20 May 2018, the parents of Halappanavar called for a Yes vote in Ireland's referendum on the repeal of the Eighth Amendment with her father saying, "I hope the people of Ireland will vote yes for abortion, for the ladies of Ireland and the people of Ireland.
+On 20 May 2018, the parents of Halappanavar called for a Yes vote in Ireland's referendum on the repeal of the Eighth Amendment, with her father saying, "I hope the people of Ireland will vote yes for abortion, for the ladies of Ireland and the people of Ireland.
 My daughter, she lost her life because of this abortion law, because of the diagnosis, and she could not have an abortion.
 She died."
 On 25 May 2018, the people of Ireland voted Yes to repeal the Eighth Amendment by a margin of 2 to 1.

 On 30 September 2018, an open letter by Emma Watson to Halappanavar was published in Porter magazine.